logicforge-dev/logicforge-dsa/README.md

 Output:    2818572288 (10101000000000000000000000000000)
 Explanation: Reversing 00000000000000000000000000010101, which represents the unsigned integer 21, gives us 10101000000000000000000000000000 which represents the unsigned integer 2818572288.

+# Date:29/01/2026

+Climbing Stairs
+Easy
+Company Tags
+Hints
+You are given an integer n representing the number of steps to reach the top of a staircase.
+You can climb with either 1 or 2 steps at a time.

+Return the number of distinct ways to climb to the top of the staircase.

+Example 1:

+Input: n = 2

+Output: 2